Inventory Manager Options

 Root Directory Path

-Enter the path to the root directory in this field.
+Enter the path to the home directory specified in the username field.
 The root directory is the base directory to which the SFTP server is allowed access.
 The SFTP server is allowed to create files in or read files from this directory and any of its subdirectories.
-The default root directory is /root/.
-This path needs to be updated when the SFTP server is installed and a valid directory is created.

 • If your SFTP server is configured with an SFTP root directory, it must match the root directory entered here.

-• If your SFTP server is not configured with an SFTP root directory, change the SFTP root directory here to the root of the drive (for example, /root/.
+• If your SFTP server is not configured with an SFTP root directory, change the SFTP root directory here to the root of the drive.

 • If you are using an SFTP server on a remote system, use the Universal Naming Convention (UNC) when specifying the root directory path.
 The UNC convention uses two slashes // to indicate the name of the system, and one slash or backslash to indicate the path within the computer.